-- ▶ Because we know that for quadratic problems we have strong duality, we could either solve the primal or the dual problem. - ▶ The primal problem has d+1 variables (where d is the dimension of the space), and n constraints (where n is the number of training points).
+- ▶ The primal problem has d+1 variables (where d is the dimension of the space), and n constraints (where n is the number of training points).
 If d is small compared to n, then it makes sense to solve the primal problem. - ▶ The dual problem has n variables and n+1 constraints.
 If d is large compared to n, then it is better to solve the dual problem.
-In most SVM libraries, this is the default.